akorb/master-thesis-meta/README.md

 Written from scratch.
 It contains code for two executables, the prover and the verifier.
 The verifier is a server waiting for a prover to connect to get verified.
-The verifier retrieves information from the prover, and represents them to the user.
+The verifier retrieves information from the prover and represents it to the user.
 The user can interactively decide whether this information represents a trustworthy device.

 ___